 The DNO Party splits the net capital expenditure allocated to LV by dividing it between the LV mains and the LV services network levels.
 It does this on the basis of the ratio of net capital expenditure on total condition based replacement costs for each of those two network levels.

-Determination of a percentage allocation of total revenue per unit to network levels
+Determination of an allocation of total revenue per unit to network levels

 The DNO Party determines a breakdown of price control allowed revenue over the period from 2005/2006 to 2009/2010 between (1) operating expenditure, (2) depreciation and (3) return on regulatory asset value.
 Operating expenditure is then allocated to each network level according to the [Expensed proportions] for each network level (see paragraph 11 above).
 The depreciation and return on regulatory asset value elements of price control allowed revenue are allocated to each network level in the proportions calculated as described in paragraphs 13-19 of this Schedule.
 Different allocations are obtained for the purpose of Schedule 16 and for the purposes of Schedules 17 and 18.
 Again, separately for the purposes of Schedule 16 and for Schedules 17 and 18, the allocations of each of the three components of price control allowed revenue are aggregated by network level to obtain a percentage per network level of total price control allowed revenue.

-The price control allowed revenue for 2007/2008 (denoted as the "Total allowed revenue") is adjusted by deducting from it the [Revenue not to share] (denoted as the "Adjusted total revenue to share").
+The price control allowed revenue for the charging year (denoted as the "Total allowed revenue") is adjusted by deducting from it the [Revenue not to share] (denoted as the "Adjusted total revenue to share").
 The "Revenue not to share" comprises the aggregate of:

-the net amount earned by the DNO Party under price control financial incentive schemes for 2007/2008 (this may be a negative number); and
+the net amount earned by the DNO Party under price control financial incentive schemes for the charging year (this may be a negative number); and

-Transmission exit charges for 2007/2008.
+Transmission exit charges for the charging year.

 The [Adjusted total revenue to share] for the calculation of discount percentages used in Schedule 16 (and the [Total revenue to share] for the calculation of discount percentages used in Schedule 17 and 18) are then allocated to each network level using the appropriate weighted average percentage allocations calculated as described in paragraph 20 of this Schedule.